Isha870/rock-paper-scissor/README.md

-# Rock Paper Scissors Game 🎮
+# 🎮 Rock Paper Scissors Game

-A simple and fun Rock Paper Scissors game built using Python.
+A simple and fun **Rock Paper Scissors** game built using **Python**.

-You can play against the computer — just choose your move and see who wins!
+Play against the computer — just choose your move and see who wins!

 ---

-## Features
+## 🚀 Features

 - User vs Computer gameplay
 - Randomized computer choices
 - Clear and simple console output
 - Beginner-friendly Python code

 ---

----

-## How It Works
+## 🧠 How It Works

 1. The user selects one of three options: `rock`, `paper`, or `scissors`.
 2. The computer randomly chooses one as well (using Python’s `random` module).